rizwan09/REDCODER/SCODE-G/README.md

 ## Features
 1. SCODE-G generator model is based on [PLBART](https://arxiv.org/abs/2103.06333).
-2. It takes the original input and its top-k unimoal or bimoal retrived candidates.
+2. As input, SCODE-G takes the original input text/code and its top-k unimoal or bimoal retrived candidates.
 For details see [our paper](https://arxiv.org/abs/2108.11601).

 ## SCODE-G Installation